CybermoddingKM/CybermoddingKM.github.io/README.md

 Platform:

-The application is designed for Android, utilizing the Oracle VM virtual box and Android Studio with Java.
+The application is designed for Android, utilizing Android Studio with Java and kotlin.

 Front/Back End Support:

 Front End: Android Studio will be employed to develop the front end, which will be primarily focused on visual design, user interaction, and activity navigation.

 Back End: This section will deal with modifying data, storage, and retrieval.
-The application will retrieve quotes from an online database or remote API, store them locally, and adjust the information in response to user input.
+The application will retrieve quotes, store them locally, and adjust the information in response to user input.

 Functionality:

-Data Requesting: The program will pull inspirational anime quotes from a remote API or database.
+Data Requesting: The program will pull inspirational anime quotes stored on the device.

 Data Storage: The quotations will be locally stored on the device, so users can view them without an internet connection.

 Data Modification: These features will be introduced to modify the data:

-		The option for users to give scores and mark favorite quotes.
+		The option for users to like their favorite quotes.

 		An option to change how quotes are displayed according to the user preferences (for example, just displaying quotes from